albar965/littlenavmap-manual/src/en/PROFILE.rst

-Note that the TOC and TOD calculation is influenced by altitude restrictions in procedures. *Little Navmap* will calculate a climb or descent path always adhering to restrictions.
+Note that the TOC and TOD calculation is influenced by altitude restrictions in procedures. *Little Navmap* will calculate a climb or descent path always adhering to these restrictions.
 The resulting path might use a higher or lower climb or descent speed than expected.

-The path is also forced to the lowest allowed altitude at the final approach fix and the final approach course fix to avoid arriving above the ILS glide slope or too high at the destination runway.
+The path is also forced to the lowest allowed altitude at the final approach fix (``FAF``) and the final approach course fix (``FACF``) to avoid arriving above the ILS glide slope or too high at the destination runway.

 You can safely follow the descent path as shown by *Little Navmap*, provided you can manage your aircraft speed at the same time.
-For large aircraft you might want to descent around 10 nm earlier to reduce speed to 250 knots below 10000 feet.
+For large aircraft you might want to descent around 10 nm earlier to reduce speed to 250 knots below 10,000 ft.

+I recommend to make the descent path manually more shallow (i.e. use a lower sink rate) to take the deceleration phases into account.

 The climb and descent paths are affected by wind and are moved accordingly for strong head- or tailwinds.
-The climb path will be steeper in the elevation profile if you climb in a strong head wind, for example.
+The climb path will be steeper in the elevation profile if you climb in a strong headwind, for example.

 See chapter :ref:`wind` for more information.